sidneyspil/PSY329_portfolio/README.md

 ![Sex differences in loneliness  graph](/assets/img/lonely.jpg)

 **Why is this important?**
 Explain why this research is important, who it might benefit, and how people in the applied setting might be able to use your findings.
 Claims are based on the results and the nature of the data, and not overly generalized.
-This research is important because it shows that looking at general differences in life satisfaction and loneliness between men and women gives an incomplete perspective.
+  - **This research is important because** it shows that looking at general differences in life satisfaction and loneliness between men and women gives an incomplete perspective.
 This was shown by differences not consistent across income levels, not only showing that income impacts these well-being measures, but also impacts them in a sex-specific way.
-  - These findings may benefit the average person by giving them a deeper understanding of how
+  - ***This research may benefit** mental health professiona
+  - ***This research may be applied**

+This knowledge can be brought into day-to-day life, giving a deeper understanding of how sex and income impact people's well-being; with specific emphasis on low-income individuals struggling the most across both of these well-being measures.

 <ins>To the general public</ins>